dancer1325/go-urfave-cli/docs/migrate-v2-to-v3.md

 ## cli.Context has been removed

-All functions handled previously by `cli.Context` have been incorporated into `cli.Command`:
+* ⚠️`cli.Context`'s functions have been migrated -- to -- `cli.Command`'s functions⚠️

 | v2                           | v3                           |
 |------------------------------|------------------------------|